Pesapal-Ltd/github-actions/nodejs-cpanel-deploy/README.md

 ## Prerequisites

-- A zipped Node.js application with an `ecosystem.config.js` file for PM2
+- A zipped Node.js application with an `ecosystem.config.js` file for PM2 (optional if not using PM2)
 - SSH access to a cPanel server
 - An SSH private key for secure authentication (strongly recommended)